This page is currently being updated. Thank you for your patience.

-I organised an event, Disability in the Legal Professions, which discussed the careers of five disabled lawyers.
+I had the privilege of being elected to the Young Lawyers Committee twice.
+During my two terms, I organised an event, Disability in the Legal Professions, which discussed the careers of five disabled lawyers.
 Two important points were raised.
 Firstly, disclosing and recognising your disability can be a positive step to getting the adjustments needed to overcome the obstacles of being a disabled person.
-Secondly, the panel found that difference is good.
-The event was unique and positive given that the diversity conversations often omit disability.
-There was interest from the legal press and an article was written by Legal Cheek.
+Secondly, the panel found that the difference is good.
+The event was unique and positive, given that the diversity conversations often omit disability.
+There was interest from the legal press, and Legal Cheek wrote an article.

 I arranged and spoke at the Disability, Education and Human Rights event, which discussed the L case, schools failing to make reasonable adjustments and inadequate sex education.
 A lack of support and funding was a common theme in the discussions.